AdobeDocs/adp-devsite-utils/README.md

 #### 1. Environment Variables

-You need to set these environment variables (typically in a `.env` file):
+You need to set these environment variables (set in the `.env` file) and in the content repo's folder at the root:

 ```bash
 # Required for all operations